English master available

 Recent developments in materials and new analogue and digital techniques have radically expanded the sphere of action for today’s textile designer.
 Continuously evolving, the textile design programme now comprises so much more than the traditional basic techniques such as weaving, knitting and print design.
 Traditional techniques are transposed to a new context and translated into a contemporary practice.
 Our conceptual approach results in the superimposition and reinterpretation of textile techniques.
 Sustainability becomes ever more important to the design.
-Naturally, we will also deal with recent technologies as 3D printing.
+Naturally, we will also deal with recent technologies.

 The contemporary textile designer’s field of action is not limited to a closely delineated area of techniques, but extends well into different media and methods.
 This freedom of movement illustrates the discipline’s wide and varied scope and makes textile design a fascinating field open to each student’s specific emphases.

 The curriculum strives to be both comprehensive and focused.
 You are introduced to the oldest crafts as well as cutting-edge processes.
 Familiarity with different materials and techniques of weaving, knitting, embroidery and printing is crucial for any textile designer, and these topics receive their due attention in the programme.
 Yet the technical aspects of the training are consistently integrated in artistic processes.
 Numerous and varied initiations are the start of an artistic track that is determined by your own choices from quite early on.
 This freedom gradually increases, and you are actively trained to work autonomously.
 The reflective and investigative attitude that is essential during your training and in your future as a professional designer is continuously stimulated in the studio.